 WPC's Center for the Environment brings balance to the environmental debate by promoting the idea that human progress and prosperity work in a free economy to protect the environment.

-Todd Myers, Director, Center for the Environment, January, 2008
+Todd Myers, Director, Center for the Environment, July, 2008

 As part of the campaign to reduce CO2 emissions, groups like the Sierra Club advocate a number of lifestyle changes designed to reduce our carbon footprint.
 These proposals, however, are often costly, meaningless or even counterproductive.
 Often they are built on outdated and discredited philosophies of environmental impact.
 Former Seattle Times reporter Eric Sorensen's new book, published by the Sierra Club, recycles many of these old myths.
 The July Environmental Watch looks at the flawed approach taken by Sorensen and the consequences of following his approach.

 On July 15th, WPC was pleased to have acclaimed author Bjørn Lomborg as our keynote speaker.
 Mr. Lomborg’s best sellers include Cool It and The Skeptical Environmentalist.
 He was named one of the 100 most influential people in the world by Time Magazine in 2004 and one of the "50 people who could save the planet" by the UK Guardian in 2008.